-I’m kicking off the unofficial start of summer with a whole week of new popsicle recipes, tips, useful links, and DAILY GIVEAWAYS.
+I’m kicking off the unofficial start of summer with a whole week of new popsicle recipes, tips, and useful links.
 Homemade popsicles are so incredibly versatile I need an entire week to explore all the reasons why you NEED these in your life this summer.
-I’m dedicating each day this week to a different kind of popsicle, and today it’s popsicles made with unexpected savory ingredients.
+I’m dedicating each day this week to a different kind of popsicle, and today it’s these pineapple jalapeño popsicles made with unexpected savory ingredients.
 We’re getting into more creative territory today so watch out — nothing’s off limits!

 Now, here comes the really great thing about these pops — you can add rum to them for a mind-blowing poptail!